Whether it’s a lime tree in the back corner or a blueberry in the front garden, planting fruiting trees is its own reward.

 Potted fruit and citrus trees

-- Dig a hold slightly larger than the pot and position the plant so that the top of the potting mix is level with the surrounding soil.
+- Dig a hole slightly larger than the pot and position the plant so that the top of the potting mix is level with the surrounding soil.

 - Hammer in a couple of stakes (one either side of the root ball), and backfill.
 Press the soil down firmly to make sure the tree is secure.